awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    <a name="windows-cmd-type-observe-logs"></a>The `type` command writes the file's contents to the terminal\.
 Run this command multiple times to observe changes in the file\.

+   <a name="windows-cmd-type-observe-logs"></a>The `type` command writes the file's contents to the terminal\.
+Run this command multiple times to observe changes in the file\.

 ------
 #### [ PowerShell ]